Adore You (Harry Styles song): Synopsis

-The video opens in the fictional "frown-shaped" isle of Eroda (Adore spelled backwards), a small fishing village located somewhere in the middle of the sea, where the inhabitants have "resting fish [faces]" and no one smiles.
+The video opens in the fictional "frown-shaped" isle of Eroda (Adore spelt backwards), a small fishing village located somewhere in the middle of the sea, where the inhabitants have "resting fish [faces]" and no one smiles.
 The fishermen in the folkloric island are superstitious and wear single gold earrings for good luck.
 The clip then cuts to a scene where a baby having a bright smile on his face is born.
 The following scenes show the boy growing up to become Styles, who has a "peculiar" ability to blind everyone with his smile.
 Terrified, the townspeople ostracize him which leaves Styles feeling like an outcast, and he withdraws from society.
 The clip then shows him spending his days by screaming into empty jars, to give vent to his pent-up distress for being different.
 However, when the jars are not enough, he heads to the sea in an attempt to drown himself, and stumbles across a "gold-dappled" small fish flapping on the rocks.
 The fish is also unhappy and feels alone and appears to be trying to end his life as well.
 Styles decides to take the fish home with him and the two begin to bond.

 Throughout the visual, Styles' anguish is eased off by the fish, as he cares for it and carries it as a companion, around the town.
-The video is interspersed with scenes where they are seen sharing miniature sized tacos in a picnic or pints at the pub.
+The video is interspersed with scenes where they are seen sharing miniature-sized tacos on a picnic or pints at the pub.
 Over the course of the clip, the fish rapidly grows larger in size and has to be placed from small kettles to transparent backpacks, and eventually in a big tank, supported on wagon wheels.
 Styles sees news about other similar fish migrating on television and decides to return the fish to the sea to be with them.
 As Harry is returning it to the water the fish, startled by the sight of a fish market, bursts out of its tank, causing the residents to come together and help Styles to return the fish back to the water.
 After working together, the townspeople finally smile along with Styles, and he decides to sail away from the isle to explore the world.